phausamann/sklearn-xarray/doc/content/wrappers.rst

     xarray references axes by name rather than by order.
 Therefore, you can specify the ``sample_dim`` parameter of the wrapper to refer to the dimension in your data that represents the samples.
+By default, the wrapper will assume that the first dimension in the array is the sample dimension.

 When we run the example, we see that he data in the array is scaled, but the coordinates and dimensions have not changed::